igormeira/igormeira/README.md

 # Hello,

 My name is Igor Meira and I'm a mobile developer.
-I'm from Brazil, living in São Paulo and currently working at Everis.
+I'm from Brazil, living in São Paulo and currently working at Itaú Unibanco.
 You can find more about me on LinkedIn.

 ## 🔧 Technologies
 ![](https://img.shields.io/badge/Platform-Android-informational?style=flat&logo=android&logoColor=white&color=66CD00)